 5. The Medical Director and Clinical Directors participate in interviews, discussions or lectures regarding the treatment of people with substance use disorders.
 They also may publish articles related to substance use disorder treatment.
 A log of these types of advocacy efforts can be found online at http://www.kolmac.com/news.htm.

 6. In an effort to provide better coordination of care, Kolmac strives to maintain a high level of communication with its referral sources and other treatment providers.
-Staff will routinely ask patients to sign a Release of Confidential Information form to allow us to communicate with their referral source or other treatment provider, such as a primary care physician.
+Staff will routinely ask patients to sign a Release of Confidential Information form to allow us to communicate with their referral source or other treatment providers, such as a primary care physician.
 If the patient signs the Release of Confidential Information, staff may provide any number of the following types of communication; telephone calls, letters of admission, monthly or quarterly progress reports and letters notifying of discharge from the program.

 7. Kolmac makes its office space available for use by community self-help groups, such as AA, NA, Smart Recovery and Women for Sobriety.